memfault/interrupt/_posts/2020-06-23-device-firmware-update-cookbook.md

 ### Toolchain

 I used the following tools to build my firmware:
-* GNU Make 4.2.1 as build system
+* GNU Make 4.2.1 as the build system
 * `arm-none-eabi-gcc` version 9.2.1 20191025 (release) as compiler

 Rather than the STM32Cube HAL, I used an open source MCU HAL called `libopencm3`